AAM77/user_and_admin_django_app/DEV_LOG.md

         [] Edit/   Update
         [] Delete/ Destroy

+[x] Create Migrations
+[x] Migrate
-[] Create migrations                   ---- figure out how these work in Django [] Set up an 'Admin'-'Super-User' who can add, edit, & delete other users via a webpage
+[x] Create a superuser who can add, edit, & delete other users via a webpage (will admins have the same capability?)
 ```